-- Design some eye-catching posters: Posters are an essential part of a campaign.
-There's going to be plenty of them, so make sure yours stand out. - ✓ Create strong, original policies: This one definitely goes without saying.
+• Design some eye-catching posters that allow you to campaign online: Posters are an essential part of a campaign.
+There's going to be plenty of them, so make sure yours stand out.

+- Create strong, original policies: This one definitely goes without saying.
 It's easy to say you're going to completely overhaul the Union, but that's not necessarily possible or even realistic.
-Think where you can improve something, how you can do it and whether the electorate is going to take the policy seriously. - Demonstrate your experience: If you've been a club captain or sat on one of the Union's Committees, promote this to your advantage. - Use social networking and construct a website or blog: Facebook and Twitter are great ways of extending your campaign message.
-Remember to follow the social media rules though. - ▲ Come up with an imaginative slogan: A witty slogan captures people's imagination and sticks in their mind. - Make speeches in lecture theatres: Giving a quick shout-out to a lecture theatre is a daunting prospect, but a deeply rewarding way of canvassing hundreds of voters at once.
-You might even receive an applause! - ▲ Hand out freebies and use costumes and placards: People might not remember your policies, but they'll remember your face if you give them a free sweet or two, or dress-up as a gorilla. - Get friends to campaign for you: Get your buddies on the campaign trail to speak to as many members of the electorate as possible. - Talk to people: Take the time to explain your policies to people and why you're the right person for the role.
-Answer their questions successfully and there's a good chance they'll head off to tell their friends to vote for you as well. - Be inventive!: Aside from the freshers, many people will have heard all the usual campaign spiels before.
-Come up with a unique, original campaign to capture those jaded minds.
+Think where you can improve something, how you can do it and whether the electorate is going to take the policy seriously. - Demonstrate your experience: If you've been a club captain or sat on one of the Union's Committees, promote this to your advantage. - Use social media to your advantage or construct a website or blog: Facebook and Twitter are great ways of extending your campaign message.
+Remember to follow the social media rules. - Come up with an imaginative slogan: A witty slogan captures people's imagination and sticks in their minds. - Making speeches in lecture theatres unfortunately isn't going to be an option, instead how about filming a video of your speech and uploading to social media. - You can still be memorable by using costumes and placards: People might not remember your policies, but they'll remember your face if you give them a show. - Get friends to campaign for you: Get your buddies on the campaign trail to speak to as many members of the electorate as possible. - Talk to people: Take the time to explain your policies to people and why you're the right person for the role.
+You could replace in person conversations with social media Q&A sessions.
+Answer their questions thoughtfully and there's a good chance they'll head off to tell their friends to vote for you as well. - Be inventive: Aside from the first years, many students will have heard all the usual campaign spiels before.
+Come up with a unique, original campaign to capture those jaded minds!